What’s the difference between upskilling and reskilling, and how can HR use both to prepare employees for the future of work?

 As companies grow, leave management challenges can impact business performance in different ways – from painstaking inconveniences to complete catastrophes.

-Leave management in a small company can be usually done on-the-go with nearly all team members sitting in one room and cooperating closely.
-This type of management can be considered a “buddy-type”, when there is a kind of fraternity between all team members, boosting the spirit and motivation.
+Leave management in a small company can usually be done on-the-go with nearly all team members sitting in one room and cooperating closely.
+This type of management can be considered a “buddy-type,” when there is a kind of fraternity between all team members, boosting the spirit and motivation.

-With the rising numbers, the staff required to manage leaves (and the number of leaves to manage and coordinate) increase.
+With the rising numbers, the staff required to manage leaves (and the number of leaves to manage and coordinate) increases.
 In a company with no more than 100 employees, there are 3 health-related leaves to manage yearly, with an amount ranging from 1 to 17 depending on the company.
-In a company with more than 1000 employees, there is an average of 214 health–related leave days with some employees reporting up to 600 cases.
+In a company with more than 1000 employees, there is an average of 214 health–related leave days, with some employees reporting up to 600 cases.

-With the organization larger than 50 employees (but smaller than 100) it is most common to employ two people to manage leaves.
-Only 14% of organizations of this size afford to manage leaves without employing a dedicated specialist or a leave record management system
+With the organization larger than 50 employees (but smaller than 100), it is most common to employ two people to manage leaves.
+Only 14% of organizations of this size afford to manage leaves without employing a dedicated specialist or a leave record management system.

 But every leave comes with multiple threats for the company – from the compliance issues to the lack of a key competence in a key moment.
 So what are these threats exactly?

-The Importance of Effective Leave Management Process
+The Importance of an Effective Leave Management Process

 Effective leave management is crucial for maintaining smooth operations and ensuring employee satisfaction.
 A well-designed leave management process can help organizations navigate the complexities of managing employee leave, reduce administrative burdens, and improve compliance with labor laws.
 By implementing an efficient leave management process, organizations can foster a positive work environment, boost employee morale, and drive business success.